ABOUT

 Operated an independent tutoring venture for collegiate-level

-Calculus, Statistics, Linear Algebra, and Discrete Mathematics;
+Calculus, Statistics, Linear Algebra, and Discrete Mathematics.

 SELECTED PROJECTS